NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 # Signaling {#signaling}

-Signaling to dry-run resolvers that a delegation uses dry-run DNSSEC happens naturally with the DS record returned from the parent zone by specifying new DS Digest Type Algorithm(s).
+Signaling to dry-run resolvers that a delegation uses dry-run DNSSEC happens naturally with the DS set returned from the parent zone by specifying new DS Digest Type Algorithm(s).

 Each algorithm has a potential dry-run equivalent.